 It’s important to note that achieving and maintaining PCI DSS compliance may require expertise and resources.
 Consider consulting with a Qualified Security Assessor (QSA) or engaging a reputable PCI DSS compliance service provider for guidance and support throughout the process.

-PCI DSS compliance applies to any organization that stores, processes, or transmits payment card information.
+PCI DSS compliance applies to any organisation that stores, processes, or transmits payment card information.
 This includes merchants, service providers, and any other entity involved in payment card transactions.
-The specific requirements and level of compliance may vary based on the number of transactions processed annually by the organization.
-The PCI DSS applies to organizations of all sizes, from small businesses to large enterprises.
+The specific requirements and level of compliance may vary based on the number of transactions processed annually by the organisation.
+The PCI DSS applies to organisations of all sizes, from small businesses to large enterprises.

 Here’s a breakdown of the entities typically required to comply with PCI DSS: